Jylen02/CY-Path/readme.txt

 			-> Cannot place a wall on the edge of the board
 			-> Check that there are a maximum of 20 walls on the board -> DFS to be applied to all players, ensuring that all players have the possibility to win
+	- Players have the option to confirm or not their action
 	- If there is an error, the turn is restarted

 Unimplemented features :
 	- Human-machine interface